• USD

 The highly venomous Black Mamba

-This snake (Dendroaspis polylepis) has a near-mythical status on the continent, despite not even being responsible for the most snake-related human deaths.
-It isn’t black, either, typically grey or dark brown.
+This snake (Dendroaspis polylepis) has a near-mythical status on the continent, despite not being responsible for the most snake-related human deaths.
+It is not black either, typically gray or dark brown.
 Unlike other mambas, the black mamba is largely terrestrial.
-It is a pursuit predator that, over the right terrains, is one of the speediest of snakes, capable of at least 11km/h.
+It is a pursuit predator that, over the right terrains, is one of the speediest snakes, capable of at least 11 km/h.

 Boomslang